Skip to main content

 • Obesity and overweight

 If you’re at higher risk for developing pancreatitis, you can still take Ozempic.
-But you should talk with your healthcare provider about the risks and benefits.
+But you should talk with a healthcare professional about the risks and benefits.
 And if you develop any symptoms of pancreatitis, you should seek medical care right away.

 Should you take Ozempic if you’ve had pancreatitis?

-People who had pancreatitis in the past were not included in Ozempic clinical trials.
+People who had pancreatitis in the past weren’t included in Ozempic clinical trials.
 So right now there’s no evidence that people with a history of pancreatitis can safely take Ozempic.
-Ozempic prescribing information states that the medication shouldn’t be given to people with a history of pancreatitis.

 If you develop pancreatitis while taking Ozempic, you’ll need to stop taking the medication.
-Ozempic prescribing information also states that people cannot restart Ozempic if they develop pancreatitis — even if something else triggered the episode.
+People can’t restart Ozempic if they develop pancreatitis while taking the medication — even if something else triggered the episode.

 The bottom line